Weifan-Lu/TiMEpy/Readme.md

 # TMEpy

-This package provides tools for data visualization and analysis.
-Before using it, please ensure your environment is set up with the necessary dependencies.
+This package provides tools for analyzing Tidal Modulation of slow and fast Earthquakes.

 ## Requirements